 Consider Additional Rooms

-One of the best things about shipping containers is that they’re modular, so if you need more space you can add another room to your home.
+One of the best things about these is that they’re modular, so if you need more space you can add another room to your home.
 If you’re struggling to fit everything into one container without overcrowding, then it may be time to increase capacity.
 These can often be stacked on top of each other, or side-by-side depending on the configuration you have in mind.

 Once you have your floorplan ready, you can get started on the work of moving into and decorating your new home.
 Having this guide in place can be helpful in the long-term as you can check back and adjust your plan as needed.